History Not Available

 Advances in Financial Crime and Law is published by Goodwood Publishing, an Indonesian academic publisher committed to disseminating high-quality and impactful scholarly research to the global academic community.

 All submitted manuscripts are screened for plagiarism using professional plagiarism detection software to ensure originality and compliance with academic integrity standards.
-The software commonly used for screening plagiarism includes Turnitin, iThenticate, and other industry-standard tools to maintain the highest publication ethics.
+The software commonly used for screening plagiarism is Turnitin to maintain the highest publication ethics.

 This Privacy Statement outlines how we collect, use, and protect your personal information.
 We are committed to ensuring the privacy of your data and ensuring its safety.